Curriculum and Rotations

-Residents are afforded the opportunity to rotate through all of the subspecialties of Internal Medicine (Cardiology, Pulmonary, Gastroenterology, Infectious Diseases, Hematology/Oncology, Endocrinology, and Nephrology) and must complete electives in Geriatrics and Neurology to fulfill ACGME requirements.
+Residents are afforded the opportunity to rotate through all of the subspecialties of Internal Medicine (Cardiology, Pulmonary, Gastroenterology, Infectious Diseases, Hematology/Oncology, Endocrinology, and Nephrology) and must complete electives in Emergency Room, Geriatrics and Neurology to fulfill ACGME requirements.
 Residents may perform one “away” elective during their PGY2 and PGY3 years to obtain different exposures or to experience learning in a different environment.
 In addition, residents are afforded the opportunity to perform electives in non-medical subspecialties, such as Radiology and Anesthesia, to hone their clinical skills.

 A universal night float system is in place for the inpatient floors and ICU to absolutely minimize any 24-hour calls.
 We recognize that resident fatigue is a major contributor to medical errors and “on the job injuries” and we have established relief systems to mitigate it as a factor.
 Night float rotations are scheduled for six nights a week, with one night off in every seven.
 ICU night float has the support of a night-time intensivist, and the floor night float team has the back-up of both the service, private and in-house intensivist attendings.
 Due to our night float system, we emphasize seamless transitions of care with standardized sign-outs.

-All second-year residents will have the opportunity to rotate through the Emergency Department for one or two blocks.
+All interns will have the opportunity to rotate through the Emergency Department for one or two blocks.
 This rotation allows residents to work up patients immediately from the moment they walk in the door serving as “first eyes” on these patients.
 In addition, working in the ED fosters an understanding of the scope of Emergency Medicine, as well as the challenges faced by ED physicians and nurses.